samunemeth/E-paper-Clock/README.md

   - ~~Not all pins can wake up from deep sleep.~~
   - ~~Should prefer ADC1 for battery readings.~~
   - Testing, measuring points.
+  - Move LED to use auxiliary ground.
+  - Separate auxiliary ground enables.

 ## Setup